quantumlib/Cirq/docs/hardware/ionq/jobs.md

 The above two methods, using run and the sampler, both block waiting for results.
 This can be problematic when the queueing time for the service is long.
-Instead, it is recommended that you use the job api directly.
+Instead, it is recommended that you use the job API directly.
 In this pattern, you can first create the job with the quantum circuit you wish to run, and the service immediately returns an object that has the id of the job.
 This job id can be recorded, and at any time in